perebaj/jjhandbook/notes/golang/channel.md

 }
 ```

 We know that if you send a piece of information to a channel and don't read it, the channel stays blocked until the read operation is made with success.
-In the above example, we receive a deadlock error, because we are trying to do that using the same goroutine(main loop) and also using an unbuffered channel, that only supports one action at a time, read or receive.
+In the above example, we receive a deadlock error, because we are trying to use the same goroutine(main loop) and also using an unbuffered channel, that only supports one action at a time, read or receive.

 An this sample example summarizes, the following quote present in the oficial documentation